Kim, Kourtney, and Khloé Try Sister Therapy

 Scene 11:

-Emotionally destroyed by her mom’s art shaming, Khloé’s asked for Scott’s help into pranking Kris into thinking she’s meeting an up-and-coming artist, Art Vandelay.
+Emotionally destroyed by her mom’s art-shaming, Khloé’s asked for Scott’s help into pranking Kris into thinking she’s meeting an up-and-coming artist, Art Vandelay.
 The gag is: Art is just some random white dude who owns a blazer.
 To trick Kris, Scott and Khloé invite her to an art gallery and giggle to themselves as Art explains the art to her.
 Kris is successfully tricked and she’s even excited that this man has gotten her full-grown child into loving the art of Art.
 This scene was filmed on November 8, 2017.

 Scene 12:

 Scott and Khloé decide to take their bit one step further with Kris.
 Just to prove how much she doesn’t know shit about good art, they decide to create some themselves and pretend it’s Art’s.
 With Kim watching, they head to Khloé’s garage to get to work.
 While Scott just wears a smock to make comments on the sidelines, Khloé is on her hands and knees tossing paint around like she’s in preschool.
-All in all, Khloé creates three unique color splatter pieces for her mom, despite Kim telling her color splatters are “out.”
+All in all, Khloé creates three unique color-splatter pieces for her mom, despite Kim telling her color splatters are “out.”
 Inspired, Kim calls Kris to ask if she knows any artists that she should reach out to for a Christmas gift for Kanye.
 Kris, of course, immediately recommends Art’s art.
 This has Kim in hysterics.
 Unable to even form words, Kim puts her mom on mute so she can get all of her chuckles out.
 This scene was filmed on November 8, 2017.

 Scene 13:

 Blessed with more years under her belt than personality traits, Kendall celebrates her 22nd birthday.
 Even though Faye Resnick and Kyle Richards are there, the event is bittersweet.
 On the cusp of homelessness, Kendall has to have a tough conversation with Kim.
 After Kim promised her a room at the KKW Inn, Kendall learned that Kim and her family would be moving sooner than she thought.
 Which means now neither of them have a home.
 Kendall pulls Kim aside in the bathroom and asks her sister why she didn’t tell her immediately.
 Kim’s excuse is that she hates confrontation.
 But my excuse for Kim is that none of this mattered so there was no need to tell.
 This scene was filmed on November 2, 2017, eight days before Scene 4 where Kim offers her sister lodging.
-Meaning that this whole homeless storyline was probably just to accommodate Marina’s contract with Kimberly.
+Meaning that this whole homeless story line was probably just to accommodate Marina’s contract with Kimberly.
 EW!

 Scene 15: